 Gold tends to hold its value even during inflation.
 Why?
 Because the Fed can’t inject gold into the economy like they can with cash, which means gold’s value isn’t based on the central bank’s actions.
 Instead, gold’s value comes from its inherent scarcity and difficulty to mine.

 Investing in gold can sometimes mean buying a physical block of gold and locking it away in your safe.
 But you can also invest in Gold exchange-traded funds (ETFs).
-According to a NASDAQ report, investors poured around $7.3 billion into SPDR Gold Shares (the largest gold-backed ETF by asset) in just three months to combat inflation.2
+Investors poured around $7.3 billion into SPDR Gold Shares (the largest gold-backed ETF by asset) in just three months to combat inflation.2

 Real estate